 Welcome to Empty Tomb Project

-Thomas Griffin teaches Apologetics in the religion department at a Catholic high school on Long Island and lives with his wife.
-He received a master’s degree in theology from St. Joseph’s Seminary & College and is currently a MA candidate in philosophy at Holy Apostles Seminary & College.
+Thomas Griffin teaches Apologetics in the religion department at a Catholic high school on Long Island and lives with his wife and son.
+He received a master’s degree in theology and is currently a masters candidate in philosophy.
 He writes for several Catholic media outlets.

 The Empty Tomb Project is an endeavor to bring Christ to the forefront of the culture through a focus on the defining doctrine of the Christian faith: the resurrection.
 If the resurrection is a fact of history, it changes everything and we can be assured of the fact (not opinion) that Jesus is not dead, but alive.